MicrosoftDocs/appcenter-docs/docs/push/audiences.md

 - The maximum number of audiences that can be created per app is 5.
 If you would like to create more than 5 audiences (up to 200), select the "Advanced" option in your billing plan settings.
 - There is a maximum of 60 properties that you can define per app.
 - Limit of 1000 devices per audience
-- If you need to send notifications to more than 1000 devices, you could create 2 or more audiences with the same (custom) properties and Appcenter will send notifications to them.
 - Audiences match only devices that have a valid push registration.
 Testing audiences on iOS simulator is thus not supported.